-Impact 3.6-1: Implementation of the Proposed Project could result in the substantial erosion or the loss of topsoil.
-(Less than Significant)
+Impact 3.6-1: Construction and operation of the Proposed Project could have the potential to result in the substantial erosion or the loss of topsoil.
+(Less than Significant with Mitigation)

-Erosion of exposed soils can occur as a result of the forces of wind or water, and can be worsened through ground disturbing activities that take place during construction of the Proposed Project.
+Erosion of exposed soils can occur as a result of the forces of wind or water, and could be worsened through ground disturbing activities that take place during construction of the Proposed Project.
 Substantial earth work and excavation would occur during construction of the Proposed Project.
 Additionally, the Project Site would change from largely soil surfaces to developed hardscape areas.

-Projects that disturb more than one acre of land during construction, such as the Proposed Project, are required to file a Notice of Intent (NOI) with the State Water Resources Control Board (SWRCB) to be covered under the National Pollution Discharge Elimination System (NPDES) Construction General Permit for discharges of stormwater associated with construction activity (also discussed further in Section 3.9, Hydrology and Water Quality).
-In addition, Chapter 10, Article 16, Section 10-208(H.1) of the City of Inglewood Municipal Code (Low Impact Development Requirements for New Development and Redevelopment) establishes that the City is required to evaluate the Proposed Project's consistency with the NPDES regional municipal separate storm sewer system (MS4) Permit (discussed further in Section 3.9, Hydrology and Water Quality)and erosion and grading requirements of the City Building Official or Authorized Enforcement Officer.
-Based upon the City's review, it has the discretion to impose conditions upon the issuance of the building permit, in addition to any required by the State Construction General Permit for the Proposed Project, in order to minimize the flow of pollutants into the City's municipal stormwater system.
+Projects that disturb more than one acre of land during construction, such as the Proposed Project, are required to file a Notice of Intent with the State Water Resources Control Board (SWRCB) to be covered under the National Pollution Discharge Elimination System (NPDES) Construction General Permit for discharges of stormwater associated with construction activity (also discussed further in Section 3.9, Hydrology and Water Quality).
+In addition, City of Inglewood Municipal Code Chapter 10, Article 16, section 10-208(H.1) (Low Impact Development Requirements for New Development and Redevelopment) establishes that the City is required to evaluate the consistency of the Proposed Project with the NPDES regional municipal separate storm sewer system (MS4) Permit (discussed further in Section 3.9, Hydrology and Water Quality) and erosion and grading requirements of the City Building Official or Authorized Enforcement Officer.
+The City has the discretion to impose conditions upon the issuance of the building permit, in addition to any required by the State Construction General Permit for the Proposed Project, in order to minimize the flow of pollutants into the City's municipal stormwater system.